sipgate-io/sipgateio-sendsms-node/README.md

 const smsId = "YOUR_SIPGATE_SMS_EXTENSION";
 ```
+The token should have the `sessions:sms:write` scope.
+For more information about personal access tokens visit https://www.sipgate.io/rest-api/authentication#personalAccessToken.

 The `smsId` uniquely identifies the extension from which you wish to send your message.
 Further explanation is given in the section [Web SMS Extensions](#web-sms-extensions).